 These side stories could potentially be used to create Cells At Work!
 Season 3, but one of the most interesting premises was launched in June 2018 by Shigemitsu Harada.

 This spin-off manga is up to Cells At Work!
-BLACK Volume 6 as of early 2020.
+CODE BLACK Volume 7 as of September 2020.
 The Cells At Work!
-BLACK manga is already up to 36 chapters, which is more than enough content for a standalone anime.
+BLACK manga is already up to 40 chapters, which is more than enough content for a standalone anime.

-Since the main series ended, it would make sense to create a Cells At Work!
-BLACK anime adaptation in addition to Cells At Work!
-Season 3.
+Since the main series didn’t have enough chapters, it made sense to create a Cells At Work!
+BLACK anime adaptation.
 It needs to be a separate story since BLACK takes place in a completely different body, so the two main characters are different.

 The Cells At Work!
 Code Black anime release date is scheduled for January 2021, the winter 2021 anime season.
+It will have 13 episodes.
 Please see the related article for more information.

 Cells At Work!!
 WHITE is all about those bloodthirsty white blood cells